QTIM-Lab/PAVE-Pathology/README.md

 -  `feat_ext_navyblue.sh` for the `navyblue` dataset
 -  `feat_ext_pv3.sh` for the `pv3` dataset

-These scripts loop through all subdirectories and submit a feature extraction job for each.
+These scripts loop through all subdirectories and submit a feature extraction job using `feat_ext_template.sh` for each.

 **Results**